smudge/decks/railsconf-2022/slides.md

 ![login form](/images/log_in.png)

 <!--
-And so, if it's so awkward, why are we using this login form at all?
+And so, if it's so awkward, why are we using the login form at all?

-And that was our "ah ha" moment.
+And that was our "ah ha" moment, and we sketched out something totally different on a whiteboard.
 -->

 ---
 layout: center